 A Vely application can run as a web application or a command line program, or both - such as when some requests can be either fulfilled through web interface or the command line.
 Note that Vely produces two separate executables: a FastCGI

-server one and a command line one - they are different because command line interface does not need the FastCGI library and code that uses it, and thus is smaller.
+server one and a command-line one - they are different because command-line program does not need the FastCGI library and thus is smaller.

 The name of the command-line executable is the same as the application name, and its path is (assuming <app name> is the application name):